 These are more attributes than skills.
 A UX Designer should be:

-- Cooperative.
-You will have to cooperate with other teams.
+will have to cooperate with other teams.

 - Creative.
 Finding an allover solution to a small problem is often key.